Film Spoilers and

 He claimed to the Sheriff that the victims were better off after their deaths and reanimations:

-The Sheriff pulled his gun and threatened to shoot Dobbs, who insanely encouraged him: "Help me to become one of my own children."
-He did pull the trigger on his 'undead' wife Janet, who pleaded: "Dan, I'm dead, please bury me," then turned and shot Dobbs in the stomach.
+The Sheriff threatened to shoot Dobbs, who insanely encouraged him: "Help me to become one of my own children."
+He first shot his 'undead' wife Janet, who pleaded: "Dan, I'm dead, please bury me," then turned and shot Dobbs in the stomach.
 The Sheriff followed Janet to the cemetery where he covered her body with dirt in a grave, and then fled from a threatening group of 'undead' townsfolk surrounding him.

 When he raced back to the morgue, he saw that Dobbs had reanimated himself.
 There, the Sheriff watched more of the film footage, and the film's final plot twist was revealed - the Sheriff was the one in bed making love to Janet when she stabbed him in the back - he was also one of the 'living dead.'
 Dobbs had ordered his murder, performed by Janet.
 In the conclusion, the Sheriff noticed his hands decomposing, and Dobbs offered: